 where the operator $\curl$ that appears on the right hand sides is the classical $\curl$ operator in $\mathbb{R}^3$. \end{definition} The above definitions of $\curl_nu$ and $\curl\psi$ are independent of the choice of the neighbourhood of $M$ in $\mathbb{R}^3$.
 Moreover, the following formulas hold

 where $\times$ is the outer vector product in $\mathbb{R}^3$, $\nabla$ is the covariant derivative along the vector fields and $\Delta=d\delta+\delta d$ is the Hodge-Laplacian operator.

 Let $L^p(M)$ and $L^p(TM)$ be the $L^p$-spaces of the scalar functions and the tangent vector fields on $M$ respectively.
 Let $H^p(M)$ and $H^p(TM)$ be the corresponding Sobolev spaces of scalar functions and vector fields.
-The inner product for $L^2(M)$ and $L^2(TM)$ are
+The inner product on $L^2(M)$ and $L^2(TM)$ are given by

 The following integration by parts formulas will be used frequently

 By using Kodaira-Hodge decomposition we have

 where $\mathcal{H}^1$ is the finite-dimensional space of harmonic $1-$forms.
 Putting